 Better endpoint security

 OEM computers often come preloaded with undesirable bloatware, which can leave traces behind even after you uninstall it.
 Very often, they lack the latest OS media, resulting in security vulnerabilities that may go undetected or unresolved.
 Issues like these can increase a device’s exposure to possible cyberattacks.
-Deploying a standard, up-to-date corporate image to new devices can help to reduce such cybersecurity risks for a more secure endpoint environment.
+Deploying a standard, up-to-date corporate system image to new devices can help to reduce such cybersecurity risks for a more secure endpoint environment.

 For heavily regulated industries, like banking and finance, computer imaging can be a useful and efficient way to meet strict security and compliance requirements.
 New York-based investment firm Brean Capital follows a stringent data sanitization process, carefully reimaging devices when employees leave the organization.

-How do you deploy images to user endpoints?
+How do you deploy operating system images?

-Offline image deployment refers to the process of deploying an image to a computer that is not connected to the local network or the internet.
+Offline deployment refers to the process of deploying an image to a computer that is not connected to the local network or the internet.
 This could be because the network connection is unstable or unavailable (in air-gapped government and military organizations, for instance).
 Deployment is done via USB or other optical media that contains the necessary OS image, drivers, and software.

-Online deployment via local network
+Online deployment via local networks

 Online deployment via a local office network is one of the fastest, most reliable ways to deploy images.
 Through the local network, you can connect to a file server, having it serve as a centralized image repository.
 At the same time, you can take advantage of your local network’s speed and performance.
 Online deployment via a local network also allows for larger-scale deployments in scenarios like hardware rollouts and lab refreshes.